aws/aws-application-networking-k8s/docs/guides/multi-cluster.md

 # Recommended Multi-Cluster Architecture

-Here is a recommended multi-cluster architecture if you'd like to setup kubernetes service-to-service communications across multiple clusters,
+Here is a recommended multi-cluster architecture if you'd like to setup kubernetes service-to-service communications across multiple clusters.

-Suppose your organization have one "conceptual service mesh" that spans multiple clusters in one aws account, this service mesh should include the following components:
+Suppose your organization have one "service mesh" that spans multiple clusters in one aws account, this service mesh should include the following components:
 - One manually created VPC Lattice service network, (it could create by either AWS Console, CLI, CloudFormation, Terraform or any other tools)
 - Create VPC Service Network Associations between VPC Lattice service network and each config cluster's VPC and workload clusters' VPCs
 - Multiple workload cluster(s), where are used to run application workload(s), workload cluster(s) should only have following workloads related kubernetes objects: